 The CRA will change the way manufacturers operate.

 Our guide covers what you have to do, how much time you have to comply and what the legal ramifications of non-compliance are.

-While free and open-source software, for now, does not fall under the purview of the Cyber Resilience Act, non-embedded software and software that remote process data from IoT devices will need to comply with the Act.
+While free and open-source software, providing that their makers do not derive any profit from their distribution, does not fall under the purview of the Cyber Resilience Act, non-embedded software and software that remote process data from IoT devices need to comply with the Act.

 IoT device importers, distributors and resellers have many requirements under the CRA and in some circumstances can even be considered as manufacturers themselves.

 Our guides detail these stakeholders’ responsibilities and liabilities.